‘Lake Mead Corpse Water’ now for sale in Las Vegas

-LAS VEGAS (KLAS) — Curiosity in Lake Mead increased after a human body was discovered in a barrel on the newly exposed shore of Lake Mead several weeks ago.
-At least one local company is using the news headlines to increase sales.
+LAS VEGAS (KLAS) – Curiosity in Lake Mead increased after a human body was discovered in a barrel on the newly exposed shore of Lake Mead several weeks ago.
+Now a local company is using the headlines to increase sales.

 In a small dark shop in the middle of a Las Vegas strip mall, Charlie Hanks casually helps a couple of women look for items related to magic, witchcraft, and other dark topics.
 One of them stops in front of several small bottles, almost vials, of what looks like dirty water and chuckles.
 The woman just found the Lake Mead Corpse Water.

 “Traditional corpse water is used in different witchcraft practices.
-However, this is not real corpse water,” Charlie Hanks tells 8 News Now.
+However, this is not real corpse water,” Charlie Hanks said.
 “It’s for fun.
 It’s a joke.
 Most of us who have lived in Vegas for a long time have been questioning our water quality for years.
 And that just kind of worked out when we found out that there was a corpse floating in a barrel.
 So I made this as a joke,” added Hanks.

 Hanks and her husband have been operating her store, Blaspheme Boutique, for almost a year.
 Hanks opened the shop in the middle of the pandemic, not knowing how it would do.
 To her surprise, she said it had exceeded her expectations.
 Hanks said there’s an underserved need for the dark and sometimes morbid things she sells.